 Craig McClain is the Assistant Director of Science for the National Evolutionary Synthesis Center, created to facilitate broadly synthetic research to address fundamental questions in evolutionary science.
-He has conducted deep-sea research for 11 years and published over 30 papers in the area.
+He has conducted oceanographic research for 18 years and published over 50 papers in the area.
 He has participated in dozens of expeditions taking him to the Antarctic and the most remote regions of the Pacific and Atlantic.
-Craig’s research focuses mainly on marine systems and particularly the biology of body size, biodiversity, and energy flow.
-He focuses often on deep-sea systems as a natural test of the consequences of energy limitation on biological systems.
-He is the author and editor of Deep-Sea News, a popular deep-sea themed blog, rated the number one ocean blog on the web and winner of numerous awards.
+Craig’s research focuses mainly on marine systems and particularly the biology of body size, biodiversity, and energy flow focusing often on the deep sea.
+He founder and chief editor of Deep-Sea News, a popular ocean themed blog, rated the number one ocean blog on the web and winner of numerous awards.
 Craig’s popular writing has been featured in Cosmos, Science Illustrated, American Scientist, Wired, Mental Floss, and the Open Lab: The Best Science Writing on the Web.